If you’re in the midst of recovering your life from addiction, having a support system can be a huge help.

-Let’s say you’re struggling with benzodiazepine addiction (learn more here about this powerful struggle).
+Let’s say you’re struggling with benzodiazepine addiction.
 Simply typing ‘benzodiazepine addiction support’ on Facebook, for instance, will generate tons of groups you could join.

 Think of these groups as 24/7 recovery meetings where you can drop in and out as needed.

 If Need Be, Remain Anonymous